redis/node-redis/README.md

 Nagle algorithm on the underlying socket.
 Setting this option to `false` can result in additional throughput at the cost of more latency.
 Most applications will want this set to `true`.
 * `socket_keepalive` defaults to `true`.
 Whether the keep-alive functionality is enabled on the underlying socket.
+* `socket_connect_timeout` defaults to `null`.
+By default a connection attempts use the operating system's timeout, but setting `socket_connect_timeout` will time-out the connection attempt after this many milliseconds instead.
 * `no_ready_check`: defaults to `false`.
 When a connection is established to the Redis server, the server might still be loading the database from disk.
 While loading, the server not respond to any commands.
 To work around this, `node_redis` has a "ready check" which sends the `INFO` command to the server.
 The response from the `INFO` command